This page documents the latest, unreleased version of Buildbot. For documentation for released versions, see http://docs.buildbot.net/current/.

 In addition, Interpolate supports using positional string interpolation.
-Here, %s is used as a placeholder, and the substitutions (which may themselves be placeholders), are given as subsequent arguments:
+Here, %s is used as a placeholder, and the substitutions (which may be renderables), are given as subsequent arguments:

 Like Python, you can use either positional interpolation or dictionary-style interpolation, not both.
 Thus you cannot use a string like Interpolate("foo-%(src::revision)s-%s", "branch").

 While Interpolate can handle many simple cases, and even some common conditionals, more complex cases are best handled with Python code.
-The renderer decorator creates a renderable object that will be replaced with the result of the function, called when the step it's passed to begins.
+The renderer decorator creates a renderable object whose rendering is obtained by calling the decorated function when the step it's passed to begins.
 The function receives an IProperties object, which it can use to examine the values of any and all properties.
 For example:

 You can think of renderer as saying "call this function when the step starts".

 Transform is an alternative to renderer.
 While renderer is useful for creating new renderables, Transform is easier to use when you want to transform or combine the renderings of preexisting ones.

 Transform takes a function and any number of positional and keyword arguments.
 The function must either be a callable object or a renderable producing one.
 When rendered, a Transform first replaces all of its arguments that are renderables with their renderings, then calls the function, passing it the positional and keyword arguments, and returns the result as its own rendering.

 For example, suppose my_path is a path on the buildslave, and you want to get it relative to the build directory.
 You can do it like this: